jorgef/engineeringladders/Managing-Managers.md

 ## Goals

-Aligning the team's goals and the individual's goals is critical to ensure a scenario where the team delivers value to organization while its members make progress in their careers.
-This is usually known as a win-win scenario because both sides (team and individual) get something in return.
+Aligning the team's goals and the individual's goals is critical to ensure a scenario where the team delivers value to the organization while its members make progress in their careers.
+The manager should try to create a win-win scenario where both sides (team and individual) get something in return.

 ![Goals](/charts/dashboard-goals.png)